chaotictoejam/chaotictoejam/README.md

 ## Welcome! :wave:

 Welcome to my GitHub profile!
 My name is Joanne, and I have been a software engineer for over a decade (professionally) and more unprofessionally.
-My technical stack is a smorgasbord of what were popular stacks in my career.
-I've seen the rise and fall of many languages and frameworks.
 If you check me out on [LinkedIn](https://www.linkedin.com/in/jlskiles/) you may notice I also am pretty formally educated, but don't worry about that.
 I think anyone can learn how to code, so that's why I spend my free time creating videos and tutorials.

 ## Latest YouTube videos
 * [Introduction to AWS Lambda - What is it and when should I use it?](https://youtu.be/IErPFKLZqNI)